Cost Based Optimizer (CBO)

 With its advanced Cost-Based Optimizer, StarRocks enhances CPU efficiency, especially when handling complex queries.
 This efficiency is achieved via branched execution planning with cascading logic.
 This approach allows for the concurrent processing of different query parts, eliminating the need for sequential completion.
 Optimization of the query execution plan is automatic and increasingly effective, as it incorporates actual statistics from your data and queries.

 Furthermore, StarRocks boasts rapid performance on object storage platforms like S3.
-When integrated with data lakes such as Lake House, Hive, Hudi, and Iceberg, the statistical data provided by these data lake modules also contribute to the efficiency of StarRocks' cost-based optimizer.
+When integrated with data lakes such as Hudi, Iceberg and Delta Lake, the statistical data provided by these data lake modules also contribute to the efficiency of StarRocks' cost-based optimizer.
 This is achieved without the necessity of loading data directly into StarRocks.

 Conclusion